-You receive 1.9% of your high-five salary for each year of service, multiplied by the early retirement factor, which is based on how many years and months you are away from age 55.
+You receive 1.9% of your high-five salary for each year of service before July 1, 2025, multiplied by the early retirement factor, which is based on how many years and months you are away from age 55.

-Let's continue with our earlier example and change only the age to 50, still using 25 years for service.
+Let's continue with our earlier example and change only the age to 50 and retiring in June 2025, still using 25 years for service.